Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Introduction

-A key innovation of the proposed framework is that devices dynamically switch between push and pull modes depending on their internal state and traffic type.
-Pull-based communication handles external queries, modeled as a Poisson process with strict per-frame deadlines, while push-based communication addresses spontaneous anomaly events, modeled via a Bernoulli process.
-Notably, a device that has detected an anomaly will respond to pull requests \emph{preempting} the data related to the anomaly over the content required by the query, enhancing responsiveness without incurring additional energy costs.
-This flexibility is enabled by ultra-low-power \glspl{wur}~\cite{WuR_pull, piyare2017ultra}, which allow continuous availability with minimal energy consumption.
+To address this challenge from a \gls{mac} perspective, we propose a dual-mode communication framework that integrates push and pull mechanisms within a time-slotted structure inspired by the \gls{3gpp}.
+Each frame is divided into two sub-frames: $i$) a pull sub-frame for scheduled retrieval of external queried data, and $ii$) a push sub-frame where devices detecting anomalous data contend for access using a \gls{fsa} approach~\cite{Aloha_push}.
+Building upon our earlier studies on push/pull coexistence~\cite{cavallero2024co-existence, Shiraishi_2024_globecom}, a key innovation of the proposed framework is its support to device-level adaptation, allowing the devices to dynamically switch between push and pull modes depending on their internal state: a device that has detected an anomaly will respond to pull requests \emph{preempting} the data related to the anomaly over the content required by the query, enhancing responsiveness without incurring additional energy costs.
+Notably, our approach enables the direct use of ultra-low-power \glspl{wur}~\cite{WuR_pull, piyare2017ultra}, which allows continuous devices availability with minimal level of activity and thereby low energy consumption.

-This work builds upon our earlier studies on push/pull coexistence~\cite{cavallero2024co-existence, Shiraishi_2024_globecom}, which investigated shared access frameworks with separate device roles and centralized coordination.
-In contrast, the present framework supports device-level adaptation, allowing each node to autonomously select its communication mode in real time based on its internal state and network conditions, enhancing responsiveness and resource efficiency.

-We develop a model to analyze how the proposed framework balances success probability and energy consumption under diverse traffic loads.
-Our results demonstrate its effectiveness in supporting scalable and energy-efficient wireless systems, particularly in scenarios requiring responsiveness to both scheduled and spontaneous data flows.
+We develop a model to analyze how the proposed framework balances \emph{push and pull success probabilities} and \emph{devices' energy consumption} under diverse traffic loads.
+Our metrics evaluate how much \emph{relevant data} can be successfully collected at the \gls{bs} under a given \emph{energy expense}, linking the chosen push/pull design to a quality of service--e.g., latency, information freshness, energy--which is important for a variety of applications.
+Numerical simulations are performed modeling pull traffic as a Poisson process with strict per-frame deadlines, while push traffic via both correlated and uncorrelated Binomial process.\footnote{\revise{These models are widely used in \gls{iot} research to capture uncoordinated, low-rate query arrivals and sporadic events, providing analytical tractability while reasonably approximating typical device behavior~\cite{Metzger2019Modeling, RUIZGUIROLA2025126726}.}} Our results demonstrate the effectiveness in supporting scalable and energy-efficient wireless systems, particularly in scenarios requiring responsiveness to both scheduled and spontaneous data flows.